 This 70,000 square foot indoor waterpark features the world's highest indoor slide tower and the first indoor surfing machine in Minnesota.
-A wave pol, action river, state-of-the-art interactive and multi-level play feature also thrill guests.
+A wave pool, action river, state-of-the-art interactive and multi-level play feature also thrill guests.

-The services provided included aquatic, mechanical, electrical, and plumbing design, along with construction management.
+RAMAKER's services provided included aquatic, mechanical, electrical, and plumbing design, along with construction management.

-Metropolis Hotel & Chaos Waterpark
+Action City/Metropolis Resort & Chaos Waterpark

 Eau Claire, Wisconsin